Ground Number: 342

-It had been a reasonable, if a little one sided game.
+It had been a reasonable if a little one-sided game.
 I was pleased to hear that Wycombe had gained a 1-1 draw at Cheltenham which was a decent result.
-But with top of the league Rochdale at home and title challenging Scunthorpe away in the next 2 games, we would do every well to get anything from them.
-I noted with a slight disappointment that I missed a 7 goal thriller at Redhill where Burgess Hill Town triumphed 4-3, but I had a decent night at Bracknell, plus due to it's closeness I was home and in bed by 10.30.
+But with top of the league Rochdale at home and title challenging Scunthorpe away in the next 2 games, we would do very well to get anything from them.
+I noted with a slight disappointment that I missed a 7 goal thriller at Redhill where Burgess Hill Town triumphed 4-3, but I had a decent night at Bracknell, plus due to its closeness I was home and in bed by 10.30.

 LARGES LANE is probably one of the bigger step 5 grounds and it's clear to see that it was a former venue of a higher league.
 Along the side where you come in, there are 3 covered stands, 2 seating and 1 standing.
 There is a decent sized terrace behind one goal which looks really smart painted in the club colours of red and white, while the rest of the ground was open.

 The bar is smart and cosy, while the tea bar also doubles as a cafe on non-matchdays.
 I didn't see any club shop, but if you want a wider choice of food and drink, the town is a short walk away.